AO Coolers 24 Pack Canvas Cooler Review

 Our Analysis and Test Results

-The AO 24 Pack is a messenger style cooler with over-the-shoulder carry and duffel handles that can be bundled together.
+The AO Canvas 24 is a messenger style cooler with over-the-shoulder carry and duffel handles that can be bundled together.
 It's a fairly straightforward design without extra features but great value.
-It also comes in several other colors and both smaller and larger sizes than the 24 can model we tested.
+It also comes in several other colors and sizes.
+This model earned its place among our top-ranked soft coolers.

 Performance Comparison

-In our insulation tests, we didn't quite reach 120ºF, and the AO lasted an impressive 55 hours maintaining USDA recommended food-safe temperatures of 40º F or less.
-It then continued to keep temperatures under 50º F (desirable for many beverages) for an additional 8 hours after that for a total of 63 hours of chilled beverage time.
+In our insulation tests, the AO lasted an impressive 55 hours, maintaining USDA-recommended food-safe temperatures of 40º F or less.
+It then continued to keep temperatures under 50º F (desirable for many beverages) for an additional 5 hours after that for a total of 60 hours of chilled beverage time.
 Though this might not sound as impressive as some of the other coolers' performances under the same conditions, for a cooler that's not airtight and lacks a waterproof exterior, this is a solid performance.

 While the tag on our cooler claims that it's "guaranteed not to leak", we're pretty sure they're talking about the inner liner, because the zipper is not waterproof.
 If the AO gets tipped so that meltwater can touch the zipper or set down on a wet surface, the zipper won't stop it from leaking and the exterior won't prevent it from soaking up water.
 However, if you can avoid tipping the AO, the inner liner is waterproof and won't leave your backseat wet.